Nexity: European expansion and refocus: Nexity era

 As a new independent company, CGIS difficulties continued.
 It sold its hotels to Accor and Pierre & Vacances and a number of its La Défense buildings to Unibail.
-In 2000 CGIS was sold in a management buyout backed by CDC Ixis Capital, LBO France, and Lehman Brothers, changing its name to Nexity.
-In 2001, was created the Spanish subsidiary (even though operations there were made with French property since the 1990s), as well as the Portuguese.
-In 2002, was established Nexity Belgium.
-In 2003, Nexity separate itself from its engineering services branch, Cotebo, in order to focus on property services and development.
+In 2000, CGIS was sold in a management buyout backed by CDC Ixis Capital, LBO France, and Lehman Brothers, changing its name to Nexity.
+In 2001, the Spanish subsidiary was created (even though operations there were made with French property since the 1990s), as well as the Portuguese].
+In 2002, Nexity Belgium was established.
+In 2003, Nexity separated itself from its engineering services branch, Cotebo, in order to focus on property services and development.
 In January 2004, it strengthened its relatively weak real estate services sector with the purchase of Saggel.

 In July 2007, the Nexity shareholders approved the issuance of 19997501 shares, representing a 38.2 percent stake, for the Caisse Nationale des Caisses d'Epargne et de Prévoyance (CNCE), through the Groupe Caisse d'Epargne (GCE), in exchange of a 25 percent of Crédit Foncier de France, 31.9 percent of Eurosic and 100 percent of CGE Immobilier services division, including Lamy.
 Later, CNCE (currently Groupe BPCE) expanded its stake to 41.4 percent.

 In January 2009, Nexity sold its stake in Crédit Foncier to CNCE by 540 million euros.